Rete algorithm: Overview

 A naive implementation of an expert system might check each rule against known facts in a knowledge base, firing that rule if necessary, then moving on to the next rule (and looping back to the first rule when finished).
 For even moderate sized rules and facts knowledge-bases, this naive approach performs far too slowly.
 The Rete algorithm provides the basis for a more efficient implementation.
 A Rete-based expert system builds a network of nodes, where each node (except the root) corresponds to a pattern occurring in the left-hand-side (the condition part) of a rule.
 The path from the root node to a leaf node defines a complete rule left-hand-side.
-Each node has a memory of facts which satisfy that pattern.
+Each node has a memory of facts that satisfy that pattern.
 This structure is essentially a generalized trie.
 As new facts are asserted or modified, they propagate along the network, causing nodes to be annotated when that fact matches that pattern.
 When a fact or combination of facts causes all of the patterns for a given rule to be satisfied, a leaf node is reached and the corresponding rule is triggered.

-Rete was first used as the core engine of the OPS5 production system language which was used to build early systems including R1 for Digital Equipment Corporation.
-Rete has become the basis for many popular rule engines and expert system shells, including CLIPS, Jess, Drools, IBM Operational Decision Management, BizTalk Rules Engine, and Soar.
+Rete was first used as the core engine of the OPS5 production system language, which was used to build early systems including R1 for Digital Equipment Corporation.
+Rete has become the basis for many popular rule engines and expert system shells, including CLIPS, Jess, Drools, IBM Operational Decision Management, BizTalk Rules Engine, Soar, and Evrete.
 The word 'Rete' is Latin for 'net' or 'comb'.
 The same word is used in modern Italian to mean 'network'.
 Charles Forgy has reportedly stated that he adopted the term 'Rete' because of its use in anatomy to describe a network of blood vessels and nerve fibers.

 The Rete algorithm is designed to sacrifice memory for increased speed.
 In most cases, the speed increase over naïve implementations is several orders of magnitude (because Rete performance is theoretically independent of the number of rules in the system).
 In very large expert systems, however, the original Rete algorithm tends to run into memory and server consumption problems.
-Other algorithms, both novel and Rete-based, have since been designed which require less memory (e.g. Rete* or Collection Oriented Match).
+Other algorithms, both novel and Rete-based, have since been designed that require less memory (e.g. Rete* or Collection Oriented Match).

 Description

 The Rete algorithm provides a generalized logical description of an implementation of functionality responsible for matching data tuples ("facts") against productions ("rules") in a pattern-matching production system (a category of rule engine).
-A production consists of one or more conditions and a set of actions which may be undertaken for each complete set of facts that match the conditions.
+A production consists of one or more conditions and a set of actions that may be undertaken for each complete set of facts that match the conditions.
 Conditions test fact attributes, including fact type specifiers/identifiers.
 The Rete algorithm exhibits the following major characteristics: